 Please don't use comet in your hot tub to clean it.
 Comet is abrasive & will scratch your fiberglass or acrylic tub!

 I have a 250 gallon hot tub that I am trying to go pretty much chemical free.
 I am using a ozonator and mineral stick.
 I do the PH balance, but am confused as to what else I need to use.
 When I use a testing kit, it shows that I need chlorine and acid.
 Are there any household products that I can use instead of the chemicals?
-I also do not know how to figure the ratio of the products to my 250 gallon hot tub.

 I dont see how you are going to keep it clean without using chlorine